Gran Hermano (Spanish TV series) season 16

 Gran Hermano 16 is the sixteenth season of Gran Hermano, the Spanish version of the reality television series franchise Big Brother.
 The 16th season started airing on September 13, 2015, on Telecinco with Mercedes Milá hosting the main live shows or "Galas".
-The grand prize this season is €300,000.
-The main twist of the season is that every contestant has to keep a secret, a game mechanics from the Secret Story franchise.
-In case a competitor reveals voluntarily his secret, they will lose €100,000 of the final prize.
+The grand prize this season was €300,000.
+The main twist of the season was that every contestant had to keep a secret, a game mechanics from the Secret Story franchise.
+In case a competitor voluntarily revealed their secret, they will lose €100,000 of the final prize.
 The season was won by 19-year-old Sofía Suescun on Day 102.

 Suso was a contestant on Supervivientes: Honduras 2016 where he was the 12th contestant to be voted out, finishing in 4th place.

 Niedziela was a contestant on Got Talent España.
 She became finalist of the contest.

 Sofía was a contestant on Supervivientes: Honduras 2018.
 She was the sole survivor, winning with the 53.8% of the votes.
 As a result of this, Sofía became the first person to win Gran Hermano and Supervivientes and the first Gran Hermano housemate to win Supervivientes.

 Suso was a contestant on Gran Hermano VIP 6.
 After 99 days in the house, he became the runner-up of the season.

 Raquel and Sofía were contestants on Gran Hermano Dúo.
 Raquel was the 7th evicted from the house after 51 days.
 Sofía was the 4th evicted after 31 days in the house but on Day 52 she won the repechage and became an official housemate.
 She was re-evicted and the 11th evicted on Day 80.